quixio/quix-streams/docs/groupby.md

 > NOTE: Understanding keys is also very important for [stateful operations with Quix Streams](./advanced/stateful-processing.md)

-### Repartitioning By Changing Keys
+### Regrouping By Changing Keys

-A `GroupBy` for Kafka simply regroups messages by changing their message keys based on some aspect of their message value.
+A `GroupBy` for Kafka simply re-partitions messages by changing their message keys based on some aspect of their message value.

 This enables stateful aggregations similar to our `SUM()` example above.